 Home Buying Tips

 - When you’re navigating a big financial decision like buying a home, finding a financial advisor can be helpful.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Trying to figure out how much you can reasonably spend on a house?
 Use SmartAsset’s home affordability calculator.
 This takes into account your annual income, including your debt payments, to determine how much house you can afford.